 Deborah’s Story From Nigeria

-Deborah Shettima* has lived in Maiduguri, the birthplace of Boko Haram, throughout the insurgency that has gained momentum since 2009.
+Deborah Shettima* has lived in Maiduguri, the birthplace of an extremist group that is located primarily in Northern Nigeria, throughout the insurgency that has gained momentum since 2009.
 It is a miracle that she has survived the constant battles, suicide bombings and targeted attacks.
 It is an even bigger miracle that this woman has survived spiritually after losing all of her family members in Boko Haram attacks.

 On the afternoon of April 25, 2012, a group of Boko Haram attackers stormed Deborah Shettima’s house.
 They shot and killed her husband in front of her eyes and then abducted her two daughters, Tabitah (7) and Sarah (9).
 Deborah begged them to leave her daughters, but the only response she received was a blow to the face that left her nearly paralyzed on the floor.

 Three months later, another group of Boko Haram followers broke into her home.
 This time they killed Deborah’s only son.
 These devastating events left Deborah deeply traumatized, and everyone wondered how her faith could possibly survive.

 Deborah had converted to Christianity from Islam and married her husband against the wishes of her family.
 She expected no help from them, and was not surprised when they tried to use her vulnerability to get her to return to Islam.
 Her Muslim neighbors also threatened her.